Understanding Your Aid

 Until you earn your BSN in the Accelerated Nursing Program, you are only eligible for undergraduate financial aid.
 To be considered for financial aid, Penn Nursing grant funds, and federal aid, you need to submit the following documents.

-- Your parents’ 2018 Federal Income Tax Returns (including all pages, schedules, and W2s) if you were born after January 1, 1997
+- Your parents’ 2019 Federal Income Tax Returns (including all pages, schedules, and W2s) if you were born before January 1, 1992 (or are married, in which case spousal information is required).

 - 2020-2021 FAFSA